Q Crew / Posted 10.2.2012

 Photo credit: christian.pier

-The Q Crew consists of the talented folks at Q Digital Studio, who happily bring you regular articles and references every week.
-We're passionate about all things web.
+The Q Crew consists of the talented folks at Q Digital Studio, who happily bring you essays and insights every week.
+We’re passionate about all things web and digital.
 We love ExpressionEngine.
 And of course, we love you.